Best Online Reading Program for Struggling Readers at Home

 This page is for parents whose child:

-- avoids reading at home whenever possible
+- avoids reading practice whenever possible

 - struggles with fluency, comprehension, or both